julienrf/scala-lessons/course/slides/course.md

 ## Polymorphic Types

-Types can have type parameters
+Types can have type parameters:

 ```scala
 abstract class List[A] {